kubohiroya/sheet2form/README.md

 ### `importForm`
 * COPY the URL of your pre-existed Google Form.
 * Execute the function `importForm` from customized menu in the spreadsheet UI.
-* PASTE the URL in opened dialog, then click OK.
+* PASTE the URL in opened dialog, then click OK button.